ha7ilm/openwebrx/README.md

 **News (2019-11-24 by DD5JFK)**
 - There is now a new way to interface with SDR hardware, [owrx_connectors](https://github.com/jketterl/owrx_connector).
-  They talk directly with the hardware (no rtl_sdr / rx_sdr necessary) and offer I/Q data on a socket, just like nmux did before.
+  They talk directly to the hardware (no rtl_sdr / rx_sdr necessary) and offer I/Q data on a socket, just like nmux did before.
 They additionally offer a control socket that allows openwebrx to control the SDR parameters directly, without the need for repeated restarts.
 This allows for quicker profile changes, and also reduces the risk of your SDR hardware from failing during the switchover.
-See `config.webrx.py` for further information and instructions.
+See `config_webrx.py` for further information and instructions.
 - Offset tuning using the `lfo_offset` has been reworked in a way that `center_freq` has to be set to the frequency you actually want to listen to.
-If you're using an `lfo_offset` already, you will probably need to change the sign.
+If you're using an `lfo_offset` already, you will probably need to change its sign.
 - `initial_squelch_level` can now be set on each profile.
 - As usual, plenty of fixes and improvements.